Preparing for a new puppy can be exciting but overwhelming.

 • Pick the food up after 15 minutes.

-• IWatch your puppy's body condition to determine portion size.
+• Watch your puppy's body condition to determine portion size.
 You do not want them to eat so much they are getting too heavy or not eating enough for healthy growth.

 • If there is food left over between meals, adjust the serving size down.